DCC-Lab/PyTissueOptics/README.md

 ```

 ## Acknowledgment
 This package was first inspired by the standard, tested, and loved [MCML from Wang, Jacques and Zheng](https://omlc.org/software/mc/mcpubs/1995LWCMPBMcml.pdf) , itself based on [Prahl](https://omlc.org/~prahl/pubs/abs/prahl89.html) and completely documented, explained, dissected by [Jacques](https://omlc.org/software/mc/) and [Prahl](https://omlc.org/~prahl/pubs/abs/prahl89.html).
-This would not be possible without the work of these pionneers.
+This would not be possible without the work of these pioneers.